 This course will focus on alcoholism and substance abuse/dependency counseling.
 Current research, theoretical models, and methods in the treatment process will be examined.
 The practical development of counseling skills will be emphasized.
 This course can be used as a social science elective.
-PR: HUS 150
+PR: HUS 150 theories.
+This course is graded as pass/fail.
+PR: SOC 125, SOC 127, and Human Services major, Direct Support Professional or Community Health Worker with a 2.0 minimum G.P.A. and permission of the Dean or Instructor is required.

-HUS 221 (1-8-3) Field Instruction I
+HUS 221 Field Instruction I